christopher5106/christopher5106.github.io/_posts/2016-04-20-add-an-interface-to-your-instances-in-the-cloud.markdown

 ---
 layout: post
-title:  "Add an interface to your Ubuntu EC2 instances"
+title:  "Add an interface to Ubuntu EC2 instances"
-date:   2016-04-20 23:00:51
+date:   2016-04-20 10:00:51
 categories: cloud
 ---

 ![VNC client]({{ site.url }}/img/vnc_viewer_mac.png)

-On your EC2 instance,
+On your EC2 instance, if the OS is Ubuntu,

 ```
 sudo apt-get install ubuntu-desktop